Share this blog!

 Example email template with the color codes

 Thank you for reaching out.
 Something unique to them if this is first email to them.
+Reason why I would like to work on this project/what impressed me about the sample.
 This email contains your sample edit, quote, and an additional offer.
 Let me know if you have any questions.

-If you would like to move forward, I will send a contract for you to sign and schedule you in my calendar for the agreed-upon start date.
+If you'd like to move forward, I will send you a contract to sign and schedule your project in my calendar for the agreed-upon start date.

-If you choose not to use my services, I would appreciate an email letting me know that you either chose another editor, can’t afford it at this time, need the project sooner than my time frame, need to postpone your project, or some other reason.
+If you decide not to use my services, I would appreciate a quick email letting me know your decision—whether you've chosen another editor, can't afford editing at this time, need the project completed sooner than my availability allows, need to postpone, or have another reason.

-My services are on a first-booked (meaning client let me know they wanted to hire me), first-served basis.
-Thus, my availability could change if the slot I give you fills up before I hear back from you; in that case, I will let you know my next available slot.
+My services are booked on a first-come, first-served basis.
+This means my availability may change if my schedule fills up before I hear back from you.
+If that happens, I will provide my next available start date.

 • You already created or will create your CMOS citations and just need me to check them for accuracy: cost is included in the above quote

-• You have created or will create your citations, but they aren’t in CMOS style (the preferred style for non-academic books), so you need me to convert them: cost is an additional $0.000 per word (bringing the total of the whole job to $0.000 per word)
+• You have created or will create your citations, but they aren't in CMOS style (the preferred style for non-academic books) and need to be converted: cost is an additional $0.000 per word (bringing the total of the whole job to $0.000 per word)

-• You have a URL or other identifying information, but you need me to create your citations: cost is $50 an hour.
+• You have URLs or other identifying information and need me to create your citations: cost is $50 an hour.

 With my current schedule, I am only able to take on your project in the timeline I quoted you in a subcontracted format.
 What this means is one of my vetted subcontractors will do the first editing pass, then I will do the second editing pass in round one.
 Because I do a pass, you get all the edits I would have made if I were working on this alone, and you get the added benefit of having two professional eyes on your manuscript for the first round.
 I then will do the second half-pass round by myself.
 The sample you received was also done in a subcontracted format: subcontractor did a pass on the sample, then I did a pass on the sample.
 So it reflects the quality of the work.